hiteshvaidya/Gephi-Guide/README.md

 ## Directions:
 - Please refer to **Gephi notes.ipynb**.
 It contains description of how to start with and use the above mentioned features.
 - Make sure that **common.py** and **nodes.txt** is kept the gephi folder.
 The file **friends.csv** is given just for example.
 It is just that, nodes.txt contains names from friends.csv.
+- There is video named `Gephi features.mkv` that shows how to use all the above stated features.